GitHub allows us to fetch a repository in two ways:

 Similarly, we can download the tarball via the legacy URL:

 $ curl -L https://github.com/Baeldung/kotlin-tutorials/tarball/master -o legacy-url.tgz % Total % Received % Xferd Average Speed Time Time Time Current Dload Upload Total Spent Left Speed 0 0 0 0 0 0 0 0 --:--:-- --:--:-- --:--:-- 0 100 26.4M 0 26.4M 0 0 8860k 0 --:--:-- 0:00:03 --:--:-- 10.0M $ ls -l legacy-url.tgz -rw-r--r-- 1 kent wheel 26M Aug 8 13:47 legacy-url.tgz

 As we can see, the above commands download the .tgz file to the same location where the curl command was executed.
 Later, we can unpack this file by using the tar command.

 In most cases, curl can handshake the HTTPS connection with GitHub.
 However, if this connection fails, we can use the insecure option in curl:

 Apart from the curl command, which is a general-purpose command to execute HTTP requests, Linux also provides a wget command which is a dedicated non-interactive network downloader.

-Likewise, the above command will download the .tgz file to the same location where the command is executed.
+Likewise, the above commands download the .tgz file to the same location where we executed the command.

-Similar to the curl command, we can unpack the archive file inline:
+Similar to the curl command, we can pipe the downloaded tarball to the tar command so that we can unpack the archive file inline: